johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.en.md

 * Install <a href="https://dotnet.microsoft.com/download"> .Net Core SDK. </a>
 * "Fork" the the project on github
 * Clone the project locally
-* Create a sibling folder to the cloned repositiory named "_SECRETS"
+* Create two sibling folders to the cloned repositiory:
+  * "TESTDATA" - This will contain video and audio files used for testing.

-The "_SECRETS" folder is for keys and passwords that are not stored in the public repository.
-These would be needed to run Google API services.
+  * "_SECRETS" - This will contain keys and passwords for Google services.

+The _TESTDATA and _SECRETS folders will contain files that we do not want published to Github.
+Therefore they need to be located outside of the repository folder.

+Sample test data is on <a href="https://drive.google.com/drive/folders/1_I8AEnMNoPud7XZ_zIYfyGbvy96b-PyN?usp=sharing"> Google Drive. </a> In order to run WebApp and WorkflowApp, you will need to download the contents of the Google Drive folder into _TESTDATA.

+Information on files needed in _SECRETS is in the setup instructions for <a href="about?id=setup#GoogleCloud"> Google Cloud Platform </a> and <a href="about?id=setup#GoogleApi"> Google API Keys. </a> You will only need these files if you are working on language transcription or user login.

 _____